redox-os/book/src/porting-applications.md

 The `[[bin]]` is what you need, the program executable is built by this Cargo package.

-(Ignore packages with the `[[lib]]` data type, Rust libraries don't need to be packaged because Rust has automatic dependency management, except for backup purposes)

 But some programs don't have the `[[bin]]` and `[[lib]]` data types, for these cases you need to see the source code files, in most cases at the `src` folder.

 - The file named `main.rs` contains the program executable code.
 - The file named `lib.rs` contains the library object code (ignore it).

-(Some Rust programs use Cargo packages instead of Cargo examples for examples, to discover that see if the "examples" folder has `.rs` files (Cargo examples) or folders with `Cargo.toml` files inside (Cargo packages) )
+(Some Rust programs use packages instead of example files for examples, to discover that see if the "examples" folder has `.rs` files (examples files) or folders with `Cargo.toml` files inside (packages) )

 #### Cargo packages command example